webplatform/docs/tutorials/inheritance_and_cascade/index.md

   background: inherit;
 }</syntaxhighlight>

-Forcing inheritance isn’t something you need to do every day.
-It can be useful for “undoing” a declaration in a conflicting rule, or to avoid hardcoding certain values.
+Forcing inheritance is not a common practice.
+It can be useful for “undoing” a declaration in a conflicting rule, or to avoid hard coding certain values.
 As an example, consider a typical navigation menu:

 <syntaxhighlight lang="html5"><ul id="nav">
   <li><a href="/">Home</a></li>